-When I started this blog almost four years ago, I had no idea what my niche was.
-To be honest, I didn’t give it much thought.
+When I started this blog almost four years ago, I had no idea what a profitable blog niche was.
+To be honest, I didn’t give my niche much thought.
 I just knew that I wanted to share money-saving tips and lifestyle content.

 I wrote about everything under the sun: travel, fashion, concert reviews, recipes, beauty, and so on.
 Over time, I eventually discovered what I enjoyed writing about the most and focused my energy on that.